 The 2013 Sodhani Cabernet Sauvignon shows aromas of blackberry, spicy plum (with some notes of pepper) along with more subtle aromas of toasted cedar.
-As it opens it reveals a hint of browned sugar aroma.
-Fairly approachable on the palate it delivers an intensity of flavor.
-Dark plum, somewhat spicy.
-Dusty very well integrated slightly chewy tannins linger.
+As it opens it reveals a hint of browned sugar.
+Fairly approachable on the palate it delivers an intensity of flavor including somewhat spicy dark plum.
+Lingers with notes of dust along with finely shaped and slightly chewy tannins.

 The elephant on the label with it’s upright trunk represents good fortune and good luck.
 It is also a nod to Arvind’s heritage.
-And if one looks very closely you can see the elephant is holding a small bunch of grapes in it’s trunk.
+And if one looks very closely one can see the elephant is firmly grasping a small bunch of grapes in it’s trunk.

-They are selectively distributed in Napa including at Solage in Calistoga, Brasswood Restaurant and ACME wine shop, both in St. Helena.
-And at two extremely fine establishments in the San Francisco Bay Area; the Plumed Horse in Saratoga (with it’s fantastic wine list) and the three Michelin-starred Saison in San Francisco.
-Or you can purchase direct by becoming a member of the Sodhani Wine Society – more information here: www.sodhanivineyards.com
+The wines are selectively distributed in Napa Valley including at Solage in Calistoga, Brasswood Restaurant and ACME wine shop, both in St. Helena and at two extremely fine establishments in the San Francisco Bay Area; the Plumed Horse in Saratoga (with it’s fantastic wine list) and the three Michelin-starred Saison in San Francisco.
+Or one can purchase direct by becoming a member of the Sodhani Wine Society.
+For more information, visit: www.sodhanivineyards.com

 We are blown away with our 2018 vintage!
 Very drinkable now and has such a luxurious finish but you will have to wait until late 2021 for the release.
 Our wine enjoys resting in our cellars for 18 months before it safely arrives in your cellar.
 Thank you to the Outpost team for a fabulous job in bottling our Reserve and Estate wines!
 Until we build our winery, Thomas Rivers Brown is passionately crafting our wine at Outpost and his team is amazing!